 Children entering the Juniors undertake baseline assessments to ensure that they can access the curriculum with reasonable ease.
 Children who cannot access the curriculum can become demotivated and demoralised.
 As a result they do not make the progress of which they would be capable in a school better suited to their needs.
-We use standardised Cognitive Abilities Tests (CAT4) consisting of verbal, quantitative, non-verbal and spatial assessments.
-These tests are taken online.
+We use standardised tests and these tests are taken online.

 Required scores for automatic consideration of acceptance.